immutant/immutant.org/tutorials/clustering.md

-But rather than go through a platform-specific example of creating an IP alias (unless you're on a Mac, see above), we can take advantage of another JBoss feature: the `jboss.socket.binding.port-offset` property will cause each default port number to be incremented by a specified amount.
+But rather than go through a platform-specific example of creating an IP alias (unless you're on a Mac, see above), we can take advantage of another JBoss feature: the `--offset` option will cause each default port number to be incremented by a specified amount.

 So for the second Immutant, we set the offset to 100, resulting in its HTTP service, for example, listening on 8180 instead of the default